Emmanuel Wamala: Cardinal

 On 26 November 1994 Pope John Paul II created him Cardinal.
 He was simultaneously appointed Cardinal-Priest of Sant'Ugo.
 He was one of the cardinal electors who participated in the 2005 Papal Conclave that selected Pope Benedict XVI, but has lost the right to participate in any future conclave as a result of passing his eightieth birthday.
 He was succeeded in Kampala by Archbishop Cyprian Kizito Lwanga.

 On 9 October 2021 Wamala attended the burial in Uganda of Monsignor Henry Kyabukasa, his 92 year old younger brother.
 Kyabukasa was a former prelate of the Roman Catholic Diocese of Masaka and died at Villa Maria Hospital in Kalungu District on 6 October 2021.
 He was buried at Bukalasa Minor Seminary in Kalungu District.

 Cardinal Wamala is a Patron of the African Prisons Project, an international non-governmental organisation with a mission to bring dignity and hope to men, women and children in African prisons through health, education, justice and reintegration.
 Archbishop Emmanuel Wamala was the President of the Episcopal Conference of Uganda from 1986 until 1994.
 He was also the President of the Uganda Joint Christian Council.
 Archbishop Wamala became the first Rector of the Uganda Martyrs University, officially opened on 18 October 1993.

 He retired as Archbishop of Kampala, on 19 August 2006 and lives on as Archbishop Emeritus of Kampala.

+Retirement

+On 19 August 2006, Wamala retired as Archbishop of Kampala after reaching the canonical retirement age for diocesan bishops.
+His resignation was accepted by Pope Benedict XVI, and he was succeeded by Cyprian Kizito Lwanga as Archbishop of Kampala.
+Following his retirement, Wamala assumed the title Archbishop Emeritus of Kampala and has continued to participate in selected ecclesiastical events and pastoral activities.

+Although he ceased the day-to-day administration of archdiocese, he remained a member of the college of Cardinals, having earlier participated in the 2005 papal conclave that elected Pope Benedict XVI.
+Upon reaching the age of 80 in December 2006, he lost the right to vote in future papal conclaves, in accordance with canon law.
+He has since resided at the priests centre in Nsambya, Kampala.